worldInColors/weather-app/README.md

 - We got figma file so i ended up re-writing everything to match the design better
 - Made it responsive to work on mobile, tablet and desktop
+- Small fix for the heading getting too big

 ## TODO: